Masters in Marriage and Family CounselingRequest More Information »

 Marriage and Family Counseling Course Requirements

-The required courses for the Marriage & Family Counseling degree are shown in the table below.
+The required courses for the Masters in Marriage and Family Counseling degree are shown in the table below.
 The "Title" column shows the required courses for the Marriage and Family program area.
 The "Credit" column in the chart are the semester credit hours for each required course.

 The Profession of Counseling